nachtfuchs/myGitHubTest/README.md

 the jupyter notebook.
 Once the jupyter notebook has access to the image files, it should run successfully each cell.

-This GitHub repository is used to provide access to the video file project_video_identified_lanes.avi where lane lines are identified by my image processing pipeline.
+This GitHub repository is also used to provide access to the video file project_video_identified_lanes.avi where lane lines are identified by my image processing pipeline.
+It is the output video that is required for the project to pass.

+The source.py file performs a camera calibration using the images from the mentioned udacity repository.
+Furthermore, it contains the lane line processing steps from the jupyter notebook but it was structured to be used within a script instead of a notebook.
+For example, there are no plots for the different steps available.
+The only thing that is displayed is the final image with the estimated lane lines.